kiddo4/kiddo4/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer and a determined teenager on a mission to innovate the future for Africa and beyond.
+I'm a passionate software developer  on a mission to innovate the future for Africa and beyond.
 With a burning desire to make a positive impact, I'm constantly exploring new technologies and pushing my boundaries to reach new heights.

 ## About Me

-- 🌟 Software Developer with a focus on Python, Dart, Flutter, Django, and a touch of JavaScript.
+- 🌟 Software Developer with a focus on  Dart, Flutter, Python, Django, and a touch of JavaScript.
 - 💡 Founder of @shoptinga, an exciting startup aiming to revolutionize the way people shop.
 - 🚀 Committed to leveraging technology to create meaningful solutions and improve lives.
 - 🌍 Dedicated to driving change and progress in Africa's tech ecosystem.